TestTheTests/UsefulScripts/Conversion_Scripts/README.md

 The number of populations is also printed to standard out.
 BayPass will ask you for this number when you run the scan.

+If col_Env or col_Pheno was specified, a covariate file of the form <name_of_vcf>.covar will also be produced.

 ---